-Tuxedo cats are truly adorable and look exactly like they’re off to a high society dinner.
+The tuxedo cat is truly adorable.
+They look exactly like they’re off to a high society dinner.

 Today we’re going to take a look at some awesome tuxedo cat facts.
 And find out what is just so special about these handsome felines!

-So, what is a tuxedo cat?
+A tuxedo cat is known as a bicolor cat.
 A bicolor cat is a cat which has white spots or patches imposed on a different color background called the ‘primary’ color.

 Tuxedo cats are bicolor cats, with white patches on black.